 Entry terms vary by program.
-While some programs accept applications for any start term (fall, winter, and summer), other programs accept applications only for specific terms:
+While some programs accept applications for multiple start terms (fall, winter, and summer), other programs accept applications only for specific terms:

-- The M.S. in Biological Sciences concentration in Health Studies accepts applications for the summer semester only. - The Ph.D. in Conflict Analysis and Resolution accepts applications for the fall semester only.
+- The M.S. in Biological Sciences concentration in Health Studies accepts applications for the summer semester only. - The M.S. in Biological Sciences concentration in Bioinformatics accepts applications for the fall semester only. - The M.S. in Biological Sciences (capstone/thesis) accepts applications to start in any semester. - The Ph.D. in Conflict Analysis and Resolution accepts applications for the fall semester only.